 Receivables consist of amounts billed and currently due from customers and revenues that have been recognized for accounting purposes but not yet billed to customers.
-Adient extends credit to customers in the normal course of business and maintains an allowance for doubtful accounts resulting from the inability or unwillingness of customers to make required payments.
-The allowance for doubtful accounts is established based on historical data along with Adient's assessment of expected credit losses that reflects current and forecasted industry and economic conditions.
-This methodology is in accordance with ASC Topic 326, Financial Instruments - Credit Losses.
+Adient extends credit to customers in the normal course of business and maintains allowances resulting from the inability or unwillingness of customers to make required payments.
+The allowances are established based on historical data along with Adient's assessment of expected credit losses that reflects current and forecasted industry and economic conditions, in accordance with ASC Topic 326, Financial Instruments - Credit Losses.
 Adient enters into supply chain financing programs in certain domestic and foreign jurisdictions to either sell or discount accounts receivable without recourse to third-party institutions.
 Sales or discounts of accounts receivable are reflected as a reduction of accounts receivable on the consolidated statements of financial position and the proceeds are included in cash flows from operating activities in the consolidated statements of cash flows.
 As of both September 30, 2024 and 2023, \$170 million was funded under these programs.